xalitoarriaza/help/docs/mysql-old-app.md

 ###  Export & import

-A common task is to move your MySQL data around, are migrating to fortrabbit or you are about to set up a staging environment.
+A common task is to move your MySQL data around, e.g. if you are migrating to fortrabbit or you are about to set up a staging environment.
 GUIs have easy to use export/import wizards, in the terminal you can do this like so:

 #### mysqldump & mysql